Kiran6248/MS3-bazaar/README.md

 * 2 buttons are given at the bottom of the form.
 One to Edit the changes and One to Cancel any changes.
 * The **Edit Ad Button** will remain on the page with a flash message of " Ad Successfully Updated".
 * The **Cancel button** will bring the user to the Home page.
+* One defensive code is used for this section and added in app.py to prevent any user to do editing by making chnages from the URL.

 **Delete Ad**

 * The Delete Ad feature is given to every ad with a button on the view Ad page, Which is visible to only the Owner of the post and the Admin of the site.
 * When the Delete button is clicked One modal pop up, with a message of **Confirm Deletion**, which has 2 buttons, The **Cancel** button cancels the modal, and the user remains on the same page.
 The **Delete** button deletes the ad and takes the user to the **Home Page**.
+* One defensive code is used for this section and added in app.py to prevent any user to delete the ad by making chnages from the URL.

 **Manage Categories**